In this post, we share everything you need to know about taking an Alaska cruise on the Celebrity Eclipse cruise ship.

 You will be asked for your passport information and, once registered, Celebrity Cruises will provide you with check in documents and baggage tags.
 You need to print these documents at home and bring them with you when you check in at the cruise ship terminal.

 When you arrive at the cruise ship terminal, the first thing you will do is drop off your luggage.
-There will be signs and cruise staff to point you in the right direction.
+Signs and cruise staff will point you in the right direction.

 Your luggage will be checked (just like air travel) and porters will deliver it to your cabin.
 It may take a few hours for your luggage to arrive, so it’s wise to pack a day bag with important items.

-When we arrived at our room later in the afternoon, we found our luggage sitting outside our stateroom.
-On previous cruises, our luggage was left inside the cabin, so I’m not sure if this is the norm for Celebrity Cruises.
-It may have been that the porter did not have access to our room and our housekeeper did not have time to put the luggage inside the room before we arrived.
+When we arrived to our room later that afternoon, we found our luggage sitting outside the stateroom.
+This confused us.
+On previous cruises, our luggage was left inside the cabin, so I’m not sure if this is the norm for Celebrity Cruises?
+It may have been that the porter did not have access to our room?

 Getting off the ship at Alaska ports